Questions and answers about medicinal cannabis: What does the law say?

 The research showed a moderately positive effect on the number of seizures, but also showed serious adverse reactions such as pronounced tiredness, diarrhoea and abnormal results on liver-function tests, which may be a sign of a toxic effect on the liver in one fifth of the children who were given CBD.
 Consequently, the Danish Medicines Agency strongly advises against treating children with CBD oil without medical supervision.

-What will be required to have more authorised cannabis-based medicinal products?
+What will be required to have more cannabis-based medicinal products authorised as medicinal products?

 In brief, companies have to apply to us to have their cannabis-bases products authorised as a medicinal product.
 For example, a company authorised to manufacture medicinal products can develop a cannabis-based product and apply for authorisation of the product for the Danish market.